 Ever wonder how Weavers Way got its name?
-Our founders were paying homage to a collective of 28 weavers and other artisans in Rochdale, England, who, in 1844, got together to purchase food they could not afford individually.
+Our founders were paying homage to a collective of 28 weavers and other artisans in Rochdale, England, who, in 1844, got together to purchase food.
 The Rochdale Pioneers weren’t the first group to form a buying co-op, but they were the first to make their co-op succeed and endure.
-To avoid the mistakes made by earlier co-op societies and to help others, they developed a list of operating principles governing their organization.
-This list formed the basis for what are now known as the International Co-op Principles.
+To avoid the mistakes made by earlier cooperative societies and to help others, they developed a list of operating principles governing their organization.
+This list formed the basis for what are now known as the International Co-op Principles

 The Local Story